bacionejs/editor/README.md

   - Rename → Superstar Highlight
   - Misc → Themes
   - Characters → Shift-like behavior
-- **Editing**: Copy button selects.
-Backspace cuts.
-Enter cancels.
+- **Editing**: Copy button selects, then Backspace cuts selection or Enter cancels.
 Repeat to extend or use arrows.
 See a demo on [YouTube](http://www.youtube.com/@bacionejs).
 - **Paste Buffer**: The Comment button and the Pickers use the Paste buffer.
 - **Closing Views**: Tap anywhere to dismiss views